Liberty Bridge, Novi Sad: Rebuilding

 Rebuilding the bridge cost the city of Novi Sad 40 million euros and lasted for 2 years and 22 days.
 Maja Gojković, at the time mayor of Novi Sad, reopened it on 7 October 2005.
 The official reopening was held a few days later, with officials from the European Agency for Reconstruction present.

-Controversies

 The bridge's reconstruction and opening was a cause for political clashes; one side saying Novi Sad and its citizens should be thankful to EU for the gift of the reconstructed bridge, and the other that EU was obliged to reconstruct it anyway, as a part of war damages compensation.